 Mediavine vs Ezoic

-Ezoic is another great example of a good ad network.
-Ezoic is actually a certified Google Adsense Partner just like Mediavine.
+Ezoic is another excellent example of a good ad network.
+Ezoic is actually a certified Google Adsense Partner, just like Mediavine.

 You can get accepted into Ezoic with much less traffic than Mediavine, with around 1000 sessions or even fewer at times.
 Also, I’ve read reports from various site owners about how Mediavine’s revenue is higher than that of Ezoic.